 Additional requirements can apply beyond 18 GHz if SHF or EHF payloads are present.
 These are beyond the scope of the present standard.

-Susceptibility to electrostatic discharge
+Susceptibility to wire-coupled electrostatic discharges (legacy method)

 The following dispositions, known to be achievable and already specified in other standards or project specifications, are proposed for the ESD test specified in clause 5.4.12.